SHORT BROTHERS AVIATION PIONEERS

 Project Principal is Liz Walker, great, great niece of the three Short brothers

-The SHORT BROTHERS, Horace, Eustace and Oswald were true aviation pioneers and made many highly significant contributions to UK and later to world-wide aviation and yet the importance of their pioneering work and their innovations in the design and manufacture of early aircraft and the impact on modern aviation is not widely recognised.
+The SHORT BROTHERS, Horace, Eustace and Oswald were true aviation pioneers and made many highly significant contributions to UK and modern world-wide aviation and yet the importance of their pioneering work and their innovations in the design and manufacture of early aircraft and the impact of these innovations on modern aviation is not widely recognised.

 The famous aviator and aeroplane manufacturer C.F.
 Fairey wrote of Horace Short….

-J. Lankester Parker, one-time Chief Test Pilot and Company director, wrote of Oswald Short…..
+J. Lankester Parker O.B.E, one-time Chief Test Pilot and later Company director, wrote of Oswald Short…..

 “The contribution made by Oswald Short to the technical side of aviation is, I think, far greater than is generally realised and in my view he has never received the rightful tribute for his imaginative and practical work in this connection.”

-Oswald feared a lack of awareness of the important role Short Brothers played with their contributions to our aviation heritage.
-This fear is reflected in the present shocking state of their graves that are in such poor condition and unmarked in terms of their importance to our heritage.
+Oswald feared this lack of awareness of the important role Short Brothers played with their contributions to aviation.
+This fear is, even now, reflected in the shocking state of their graves.
+They are in such a poor condition and almost unmarked in terms of their importance to our heritage.
 They are three national monuments.

-Installing stainless steel plaques on each grave will give investigators the information and the help needed for them recognise the importance of these remarkable brothers, highlighting the enormous contribution they made to aviation heritage.
+The installation of stainless steel plaques on each grave has given investigators the information and the help needed for them recognise the importance of these remarkable brothers, highlighting the enormous contribution they made to aviation.

 The main outcome of our Project would be the raising of awareness and provision of free access to information hitherto ‘buried’.
-We will bring together the myriad strands of SHORT ‘stories’, bringing them together into a coherent SHORT STORY and so engage aviation heritage researchers, from school age to old age, with the materials and knowledge needed to place the Brothers in their true position in aviation history i.e. our great aviation heritage.
+We are bringing together the myriad strands of ‘stories’ from SHORTS BOYS – the men women and boys employed by Shorts into a coherent ‘SHORT’ STORY told on this website and so engage aviation heritage researchers, from school age to old age, with the materials and knowledge needed to place the Brothers in their true position in aviation history.